julien-arino/R-for-modellers/SLIDES/vignette-02-Rstudio-and-friends.md

 # Shiny server

-- [Shiny server](https://www.rstudio.com/products/shiny/shiny-server/): run Shiny apps on a Linux server
+- [Shiny server](https://posit.co/products/open-source/shinyserver/): run Shiny apps on a Linux server
+- Useful for instance if you have a Linux VM running somewhere
+-